danielbodunov/DungeonSim/docs/TODO/t002-Dungeon-Entrance.md

 - Support a valid walkable tile as the initial host without requiring all future entrances to use that tile type.
 - Allow the entrance object to be placed and removed through the building interface.
 - Preserve the placed entrance in dungeon saves.
+- Display a fallback entrance prop at the existing default NPC spawn as soon as the dungeon contains a tile and no manually placed entrance exists.
 - Integrate with existing NPC start/return concepts rather than creating a parallel navigation system.
 - Expose enough debug information to verify which entrance/cell is active if this is not already obvious through existing tooling.